TeachersFirst's Universe and Space - Science Resources

 Grades6 to 12

 In the ClassroomThis site is perfect for use on an interactive whiteboard.
 Use as a starting point for a unit on planets, the universe, or conservation.
 Be sure to include a link on your class website for students to explore at home.
 Introduce this site when you assign individual or group projects about environmental or global issues.
-Have students create a simple infographic sharing their findings for their projects using Easel.ly, reviewed here, or Venngage, reviewed here.
+Enhance learning and modify technology use by having students create a simple infographic sharing their findings for their projects using Venngage, reviewed here.

 Grades5 to 12

-In the ClassroomUse this interactive as an anticipatory set or "activator" to introduce a unit or lesson on a projector or interactive whiteboard about our solar system.
+In the ClassroomUse this infographic as an anticipatory set or "activator" to introduce a unit or lesson on a projector or interactive whiteboard about our solar system.
 Make a shortcut to this site on classroom computers and use it as a center.
-This interactive is excellent for enrichment.
+This infographic is excellent for enrichment.
 Include it on your class web page for students to access both in and out of class.
-Have students create a simple infographic sharing their findings using Easel.ly, reviewed here, or Venngage, reviewed here.
+Extend learning by having students investigate on of the planets or topics on this infographic.
+Then, enhance learning and modify classroom technology use by having students create an infographic sharing their findings using Venngage, reviewed here.

 Grades6 to 12